 Join

-Join over iterators
+Substitution over iterators

-Join can be used over iterators when this operation is wanted to be applied over all fields of the iterator.
+A substitution can be used over iterators when this operation is wanted to be applied over all fields of the iterator.
 In this case, the operation will work as with fields but taking into account the equality on field naming.

-Join over fields
+Substitution over fields

-Joins can be applied over fields like other expression operators.
-In this case we can define the results as A, B and C. Consequently, the syntax is A UNION B JOIN C where the results of B are replaced for the results of A when C is equal to B. In the example, this is done for substituting the names of B for the ids of A when this is possible.
+Substitutions can be applied over fields like other expression operators.
+In this case we can define the results as A, B and C. Consequently, the syntax is A UNION B SUBSTITUTING C where the results of B are replaced for the results of A when C is equal to B. In the example, this is done for substituting the names of B for the ids of A when this is possible.

 String operation